Then there was the time that West Virginia had four governors at once

 The gilded dome of the West Virginia Capitol stands out amid foliage at Charleston, W.Va.
 (Photo: Sibray)

 CHARLESTON, W.Va. — Think there's too much government?
-As complex as politics get in West Virginia, there was a time in the late 1800s when the Mountain State had four governors at once.
+As complex as politics get in West Virginia, there was a time in the late 1800s when the Mountain State had four governors at one time.

 Advertisement